 Regulation refers to mechanical adjustments to the action (mechanism).
 A piano action is a complex system of levers which require occasional adjustment (regulation) to keep them operating efficiently.
 A well-regulated action is necessary to allow a pianist to play responsively and with finesse.
 It is particularly important for a student to practice on a well-regulated piano to aid the development of good playing technique.

 Signs your piano needs regulation:

-- The action has rattling or buzzing noise
+The action has a rattling or buzzing noise

 Regulation will create an even and responsive touch, and improve the dynamic range of the instrument.
 There are numerous moving mechanical parts in the piano action that must be adjusted precisely for the piano to play correctly.